ankane/chartkick/README.md

 - [Webpacker](#webpacker) (Rails 6 default)
 - [Sprockets](#sprockets)

 This sets up Chartkick with [Chart.js](https://www.chartjs.org/).
-For other charting libraries and frameworks, see [detailed instructions](#installation).
+For other charting libraries and frameworks, see [these instructions](#additional-charting-libraries).

 ### Importmap